The sensory shelf-life test is designed to validate the length of time that a product will remain the same “acceptable quality8

 ” level or have “no change in desired sensory characteristics4

 ” over that entire life of a product.
 Changes in sensory properties are very sensitive for consumers rejecting products.
-Some product properties are too complicate to measure objectively.
+Some product properties are too complicated to measure objectively.
 Moreover, instrumental measurement alone cannot indicate consumer acceptability or rejection.
 It is very important to ensure no change in sensory properties since consumers want to pay for desired sensory characteristics at their acceptable level.
 Researchers, therefore, conducts a sensory shelf-life test by deciding on which sensory test to perform, how to organize a test, i.e. length of study, product storage condition and period, evaluated schedule7,8

 , and analysis method12